Bachelor in Law

 |• Accreditation :||The curriculum follows the European ECTS system and the degree is awarded by Université Paris Cité.
 This programme is accredited by the UAE Commission for Academic Accreditation.|

 The Bachelor in Law provides students with extensive knowledge and methodologies of private and public French laws, paving the way for further specialisation at Masters and PhD levels.

-As language is core to the degree programme, a language course has been integrated to expand our students’ capacity in this area, which will stand them in good stead for further study or international careers in the legal profession.
+As language is core to the degree programme, some courses are taught in English and, a language course has been integrated to expand our students’ capacity in this area, which prepares them for further study or international careers in the legal profession.

 To supplement academic study, visits to judicial, administrative and corporate institutions coupled with visits by industry speakers are organised for students to learn about and experience the practical side of the legal profession.